kosyakoff1/food_app/readme.md

 * add use cases
 * refactor inter-layer communications for usage of interfaces instead of specific implementations

+* test insets and themes on old android versions
 * add translucent controls
 * clear git repo from misc data (# .idea files)
 * add navigator